 The bar owner, Wichit Saiklao, is famous for running a “brewing academy” on site, to teach interested parties about the fine points of brewing beer.
 That activity takes place right off the seating area:

-During our visit, we watched bottles being filled and capped – in the above photo, you can see a completed batch in a green carton just in front of the lady in the reddish-orange skirt.
+During our visit, we watched bottles being filled and capped – in the above photo, you can see a completed batch in a green carton just in front of (and to the left of) the lady in the reddish-orange skirt.
 We could also smell the sweet yeast odors of fermenting beer from out seats.

 There is no air conditioning, and smoking is allowed in the deck seating area.